Rhododendron luteum

 Rhododendron luteum, the yellow azalea or honeysuckle azalea, is a species of flowering plant in the heath family Ericaceae, native to southeastern Europe and southwest Asia.
 In Europe, it occurs from southern Poland and Austria, south through the Balkans, and east to southern Russia; and in Asia, east to the Caucasus.

 It is a shrub growing 3-4 m.
 The leaves are deciduous, 5–10 cm long and 2–4 cm broad.
-The flowers are 3–4 cm in diameter, bright yellow, and strongly perfumed, produced in trusses of 5-25 together.
+The flowers are 3–4 cm in diameter, bright yellow, and strongly perfumed, produced in trusses of 5–25 together.
 The fruit is a dry capsule 15–25 mm long, containing numerous small seeds.

-Despite the sweet perfume of the flowers, the nectar is toxic, containing grayanotoxin; records of poisoning of people eating the honey date back to the 4th century BC in Classical Greece.
+The nectar is toxic, containing the neurotoxin grayanotoxin; records of poisoning of people eating the honey date to the 4th century BC in Classical Greece.

 Cultivation and uses

 It is widely cultivated in western Europe, used both as an ornamental plant in its own right, and as a rootstock onto which other azalea cultivars are grafted.
 It is locally naturalised in western and northern Europe.
 In Great Britain it has colonised many wet heaths and bogs, but unlike its relative Rhododendron ponticum it does not usually form dominant stands and so is of lower nature conservation concern.
 However it is listed under Schedule 9 of the UK Wildlife and Countryside Act 1981 as a non-native invasive species.
 While it is legal to sell and grow it in gardens, users are expected to take care when disposing of material from this plant.

 R. luteum has gained the Royal Horticultural Society's Award of Garden Merit.